Banner AvioConsult

 What is Minimum Control speed VMC, or VMCA really?

-VMC, or more specifically VMCA, is the AFM-published minimum speed for maintaining straight flight only when either engine fails or is inoperative and the corresponding opposite engine is set to provide maximum thrust, provided a small favorable bank angle is being maintained of 3 to 5 degrees (exact number to be provided by the manufacturer) away from the inoperative engine.
-VMC(A) applies during the whole flight, not only during takeoff.
+VMC or VMCA is published in the AFM of a multi-engine airplane as the minimum control speed for maintaining straight flight only when either engine of a multi-engine airplane fails or is inoperative and the corresponding opposite engine is set to provide maximum thrust, provided a small favorable bank angle is being maintained of 3 to 5 degrees (exact number to be provided by the manufacturer) away from the inoperative engine.

-WARNING: The actual VMC(A) that the pilot will experience when banking away from the small favorable bank angle (when keeping the wings level or during turns to either side) will be much higher than the AFM-published VMC(A), because the actual VMC(A) varies with thrust setting, bank angle and weight.
-Then, the actual VMC(A) will easily increase above V2 or VYSE, causing an unexpected and often fatal loss of control.
-In addition, the sideslip, hence drag, will increase considerable, reducing the Rate of Climb.
+WARNING: The actual VMCA that a pilot will experience in-flight, when keeping the wings level or when banking away from the small favorable bank angle, will increase to a much higher value than the AFM-published standardized VMCA, because the actual VMCA varies with the asymmetrical thrust setting, bank angle and weight.
+Then also the sideslip, hence drag, will increase considerable, further reducing the Rate of Climb.

 Minimum Control Speed - VMCA

 When an engine fails or is inoperative in-flight, rudder is required to counteract the asymmetrical thrust yawing moment; roll effects are to be counteracted by the ailerons.
 The counteracting forces generated by these aerodynamic control surfaces are proportional to the square of the airspeed (V2), to the area of the surfaces (S) and to the air density.
-So, for a given size of the vertical tail with rudder, there is a speed below which the generated rudder side force ("horizontal lift") is not large enough anymore to counteract the asymmetrical thrust, or below which the ailerons are not effective anymore: the heading and/or bank angle cannot be maintained ("controlled") below this speed.
+So, for given sizes of the vertical tail with rudder and the ailerons, there is a speed below which the generated rudder side force ("horizontal lift") is not large enough anymore to counteract the asymmetrical thrust, or below which the ailerons are not effective anymore: the heading and/or bank angle cannot be maintained ("controlled") below this speed.
 This speed is called Minimum Control speed (VMC) or more appropriate: Minimum Control speed in the Air (VMCA).

-VMCA is already determined (i.e. assumed) by the design engineer for sizing the vertical tail (fin), because a vertical tail may not be made that small that VMCA increases above 1.2 VS (FAR/CS 23.149).
+VMCA is already determined (i.e. assumed) by the airplane design engineer for sizing the vertical tail (fin), because a vertical tail may not be made that small that VMCA increases above 1.2 VS (during straight flight - FAR/CS 23.149).
 On the other side, a large tail results in a lower VMCA but in higher weight and production cost.

-However, the saved hardware weight of a smaller tail needs to be replaced by a quite 'heavy' software condition (on paper in the AFM) for pilots when an engine is inoperative, which is to maintain straight flight only when the airspeed is as low as VMCA, and maintain a small bank angle away from the inoperative engine for minimum drag, hence maximum rate of climb.
+However, the saved hardware weight of a smaller tail needs to be replaced by a quite 'heavy' software condition (on paper in the AFM) for pilots when an engine is inoperative, which is to maintain straight flight only when the asymmetrical thrust is or is increased to maximum, and to maintain a small bank angle away from the inoperative engine for minimum drag and lowest actual VMCA, hence maximum Rate of Climb.

 A pdf file with slides and script used in this video can be downloaded here.